 The following sequence diagram shows this interaction between those components:

-This is just a brief overview of the most important components of an event sourced system.
-I will write some subsequent posts over time where I want to explore the parts in more detail.
-It's a journey.
+This is just a brief overview of the most important components of an event-sourced system.